 I know that there is some criticism toward publishing anything we can find written by Roberto Bolaño.
-The most recent, The Secret of Evil (El secreto del mal, 2007; tr. from the Spanish by Chris Andrews, with Natasha Wimmer, 2012) is actually composed of some stories and sketches (many obviously incomplete) found on Bolaño’s computer after he died in 2003.
+The most recent, The Secret of Evil, is actually composed of some stories and sketches (many obviously incomplete) found on Bolaño’s computer after he died in 2003.
 Whatever criticism levelled by others, I’m one who gratefully receives.
 His is such a unique voice, and even the short sketches here exhibit his vim and clarity as he leads his characters to the abyss.
 It’s particularly refreshing to get a few stories in here with Ulises Lima and Arturo Belano.
 And, to be honest, who cares if these stories conclude?
 It’s not as if even in his published works Bolaño gave us any real sense of resolution, so what we get here is Bolañoesque.
 Hey, many of these inconclusive pieces may actually have been finished for all we know.
 After all, the title story begins like this:

 This story is very simple, although it could have been very complicated.
 Also, it’s incomplete, because stories like this don’t have an ending.